A LETTER TO HERBERT W. ARMSTRONG'S FLOCK... AND WHO AM I....

 In the wake of the invasion and takeover of the State of Israel by the revived Roman Empire (EU), the "Beast" (European strong, man) will make Jerusalem his headquarters (Daniel 11:45) As many New Testament prophecies reveal a great miracle-working religious leader - called the "false prophet** and "man of sin" will come along from Europe with the beast, in direct alliance with him.
 This false prophet will make his religious headquarters at Jerusalem.

-(Matthew 24:2I), Christ also predicted that an invasion of
+"great tribulation" (Matthew 24:2I), Christ also predicted that an

 Christ continued in Luke 21, "For these be the days of vengeance, that all things which are written may be fulfilled...
 For there shall be great distress in the land... they shall fail by the edge of the sword, and shall be led away captive into all nations; and Jerusalem shall be trodden down of the Gentiles, until the times of the Gentiles be fulfilled" (verses 22-24) - graphic picture of Palestine occupied and ravaged during the Great Tribulation.
 (Other prophecies reveal that the revived Roman Empire will invade the United States and Great Britain as well)